Find a lawyerOur capabilitiesYour career

 Jun 29 2026

-On 25 June 2026, Botswana became the 68th State signatory to the Artemis Accords (the Accords),[1] following shortly after Latvia, Jordan, Morocco, Malta, Paraguay and Ireland – the latter’s accession bringing all European Space Agency (ESA) members within the framework.
+On June 25, 2026, Botswana became the 68th State signatory to the Artemis Accords (the Accords),[1] following shortly after Latvia, Jordan, Morocco, Malta, Paraguay and Ireland – the latter’s accession bringing all European Space Agency (ESA) members within the framework.
 This widespread adoption reflects growing international consensus around the responsible exploration and use of outer space, with implications for both regulatory and commercial practices.
-In parallel, the success of the recent Artemis II mission, carrying astronauts around the lunar surface for the first time in over 50 years, has brought renewed focus on the broader legal and policy implications of international participation in lunar exploration.
+At the same time, renewed momentum behind the Artemis program – including the success of the recent Artemis II mission and NASA’s decision to discontinue a key component of the program, the Lunar Gateway project – has brought increased attention to the broader legal and policy implications of international participation in lunar exploration.

 What are the Artemis Accords?

 The Accords stem from the US-led Artemis program, an initiative aimed at returning “man” to the Moon and at advancing civil space exploration more broadly.[2]
-The Artemis program consists of a sequenced set of four missions – beginning with uncrewed and followed by crewed lunar missions – envisaged as stepping stones toward a sustained human presence on the Moon and future deep‑space exploration.
-The Artemis II mission took place in April this year, with Artemis III and IV missions scheduled for 2027 and 2028, respectively.
+The Artemis program consists of a sequenced set of five missions – beginning with uncrewed and followed by crewed lunar missions – envisaged as stepping stones toward a sustained human presence on the Moon and future deep‑space exploration.
+The Artemis program has, however, recently undergone substantial changes.
+Most notably, NASA has abandoned plans to develop the Lunar Gateway, a lunar-orbiting station that was originally envisaged as a key component of the Artemis architecture and a major focus of international cooperation.
+NASA has instead shifted its focus towards the development of lunar surface infrastructure intended to support a sustained human presence on the Moon.

 Legally, the Accords constitute non-binding political commitments, concluded on a bilateral basis between the United States (acting through NASA and the U.S. Department of State) and each participating State.
 The uniformity of the text means that, in practice, the Accords function as a shared normative framework for civil space activities between the signatory States.